PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 David W. Honeyfield - PDC Energy, Inc.

-And then, we had some deal costs that were in there.
-I think we had just about $11 million of deal cost.
+And then we had some deal costs that were in there.
+I think we had just about $11 million of deal costs.
 Is that right, Scott?
 Yeah.
-So that was probably the biggest difference, quarter-to-quarter.
+So that was probably the biggest difference quarter-to-quarter.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC

 Okay.
-I guess, maybe one more small quick one.
-Just to follow-up on the Waha – the firm to Waha, just to be clear, so that gets you Waha pricing.
-Is that-
+I guess maybe one more small quick one.
+Just to follow-up on the Waha, the firm to Waha, just to be clear, so that gets you Waha pricing.
+Is that?

 David W. Honeyfield - PDC Energy, Inc.

-Yeah, that gets us transport to the Waha Hub and then from there you get access to the Mexico markets, you've got good flow back to the East and to ship channel markets and such.
+Yeah, that gets us transport to the Waha Hub and then from there you get access to the Mexico markets You've got good flow back to the East and to ship channel markets and such.
 So, yeah, it just gives us great flexibility.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC